Paying for services,

 ● Call the Connecticut Department of Social Services to find out about paying your health care bills.

 Medicare is a federal program that provides health coverage if you are 65 and older or if you have a severe disability no matter your income.
-It has several parts and can be confusing, so here is an informative and brief (3.5 minutes) official introductory video:
+It has several parts and can be confusing, so here is an informative and brief (3.5 minutes) official introductory video below.

 Medicaid is a state and federal government program that provides health coverage if you have a very low income, including eligible low-income adults, children, pregnant women, elderly adults and people with disabilities.
 Some people, especially the elderly, may qualify for both programs (are dual Medicare-Medicaid eligible).